azdavis/millet/docs/tokens.md

 2. `(f x) y`
 3. `f (x y)`

-Contrast with `=>`, which separates a pattern from an expression in a matcher.
+Compare with `=>`, which separates a pattern from an expression in a matcher.

 ## `:>`